lieb/postdove/doc/dovecot_configuration.md

  service imap {
 ```

-We enable *lmtp* for the whole net.
+This enables *lmtp* for the whole net.
 However, my whole net is just my home network.
 One should not do this on a larger net and especially not on a host that is directly
 addressable on the public network.
 I may change this later back to the defaults.